andycroll/andycroll.com/_posts/2019/2019-06-23-using-strftime-in-a-rails-view-is-probably-a-mistake.md

 The syntax of the (mostly impenetrable) time formatting arguments haven’t changed that much in years and are comprehensively covered in the [Ruby documentation for strftime](https://ruby-doc.org/core-2.6.3/Time.html#method-i-strftime).
 They're remarkably consistent across languages!

-However when `strftime` is used in your views it’s a possible location for confusion and inconsistency.
+However when `strftime` is used in your views, there's a high chance it will lead to confusion and inconsistency.

 ## Instead of…